charakageethal/learn2fix-journal-ext/README.md

 # Running automated program repair experiments

-In the [oracle learning](#oracle_learning) experiments, we kept a copy of a Codeflaw directory and a .csv file, containing results, under each classification algorithm.
-These experiments require those things.
+The APR tools are run on the auto-generated test suites generated under each classification.
+Regarding a classification algorithm, it is necessary to have the following.
+1) The copy of Codeflaws directory that contains the auto-generated test suites.
+2) The .csv file containing the oracle learning results.

+These two are generated in [oracle learning](#oracle_learning).

 ## GenProg
 Set up a docker container for GenProg